Harvey Stanley Hyde Blackburn: The ruse

-Before he died at the age of 90 in 1967 Blackburn told how he fooled the doctor with a "one in a million" ruse.
+Before he died at the age of 90 in 1967, Blackburn told how he fooled the doctor with a "one in a million" ruse.
 Claiming he was "shy" he asked the doctor to turn around while he took his pants off during his army entry medical examination.
 "I slipped my trousers across my artificial limb, and showed the doctor my good right leg" he said.
-Baring only his good leg Blackburn proceeded to distract the doctor with questions for several minutes before reminding him to check the other leg, then presented the same leg again keeping the artificial leg covered and slightly under the table behind him.
+Baring only his good leg, Blackburn proceeded to distract the doctor with questions for several minutes before reminding him to check the other leg, then presented the same leg again keeping the artificial leg covered and slightly under the table behind him.
 "Lucky for me he did not realise that he had examined the same leg again, he told me I was in perfect shape."

-The ruse was almost successful, until another doctor walked in and saw what he was doing.
+The ruse was almost successful until another doctor walked in and saw what he was doing.
 An argument resulted, with the second doctor stating that Blackburn was useless.
 Blackburn responded that if the doctor had been more observant he would have noticed that the leg was clearly evident on his attestation papers.
-He also pointed out the railway officer's testimony and argued that he was perfect for the front line because he couldn't retreat as quickly as the others and would be forced to stay with his locomotive and hold his ground.
+He also pointed out the railway officer's testimony and argued that he was perfect for the front line because he could not retreat as quickly as the others and would be forced to stay with his locomotive and hold his ground.
 The doctors made Blackburn remove his trousers and walk around the room.
 The first doctor said he would pass fit a thousand men like Blackburn and he enlisted on 10 January 1917 with an A1 rating.

 Service

-In service in France and Belgium Blackburn hid his disability from his superiors; only his tent mates knew of his secret.
+In service in France and Belgium, Blackburn hid his disability from his superiors; only his tent mates knew of his secret.
 He proudly stated that he never missed a parade or route march and his drill instructors never realised the extent of his disability, assuming he was suffering from a corn.

 As a steam locomotive engine driver taking supplies to the front, the tall dark man dubbed "the shadow" by his mates managed to keep marching to a minimum.
 He was a Sergeant-Major with the 4th Broad Gauge Rail Operation Company, assigning himself special duties during six later medical parades.

 Blackburn drove locomotive engines around Peronne and in Flanders without misfortune.
 However, Blackburn did experience some problems with his leg during the cold winter months, experiencing severe numbing.
 The cold conditions caused his calf to shrink from 16 to 9 inches.